 The Group understand the need of heeding our stakeholders' concerns and meeting these needs.
 Stakeholders' feedback leads the Group to identify material ESG issues and manage the relevant risks and opportunities.
 In the reporting year, the Group has engaged our key stakeholders via multiple channels to gather their feedback and strives for continuous improvement.
-Meetings, workshops and other communicative events were held across sites of operations for internal and external stakeholder groups.
-The following is the major engagement between the Group and various type of Stakeholders:
+The following table outlines the major engagement between the Group and various type of Stakeholders: